sebw/blog.wains.be/content/posts/2021/2021-10-10-fedora-cloud-image-k3s.md

 title: "Spin up a Kubernetes cluster in a couple of minutes on Libvirt using Fedora Cloud images"
 ---

-There are many lightweight or light enough Kubernetes distributions out there: k0s, k3s, Microk8s, OpenShift CodeReady Containers, etc.
+There are many lightweight or light enough Kubernetes distributions out there: k0s, k3s, Microk8s, OpenShift CodeReady Containers, Microshift, etc.

 Those lightweight distributions are a very inexpensive way to learn Kubernetes or OpenShift, and is a good approach to eventually embrace Enterprise Kubernetes distributions.